WeiHsinChen/RecommendationAPI/README.md

 	* Example commands

 		```
-		cd "the position of task director"
+		cd "the position of task directory"
 		python Demo.py rec_for_a_cus 43 3
 		```